holoviz/panel/doc/developer_guide/index.md

 # Developer Guide

-The Panel library is a complex project which provides a wide range of data interfaces and an extensible set of plotting backends, which means the development and testing process involves a wide set of libraries.
+The Panel library is a project which provides a wide range of data interfaces and an extensible set of plotting backends, which means the development and testing process involves a wide set of libraries.

-This guide describes how to install and configure the development environment fully.
+This guide describes how to install and configure the development environment either simplified for first time contributors or fully as done by core developers.

 If you have any problems with the steps here, please reach out in the `dev` channel on [Discord](https://discord.gg/rb6gPXbdAr) or on [Discourse](https://discourse.holoviz.org/).